ideomics/pep2peaks/README.md

 The prediction script is located in model/pep2peaks.py, and the parameter is_train is set to 2, indicating that only the test is performed, and the parameter model needs to be set.
 Indicates the location of the model.
 Set the parameter is_train to 1 if retraining is required.<br/>

 In addition, whether it is training or prediction, different parameters need to be set for different ion types.<br/><br/>
-For training or prediction of regular ions, you need to set:<br/>
+For regular ions, you need to set:<br/>

 	ion_type=regular
 	input_dim=188
 	output_dim=4
-For training or prediction of internal ions, you need to set:<br/>
+For internal ions, you need to set:<br/>

 	ion_type=internal
 	input_dim=217